-As frontman to Nat Cassidy & the Nines, he has also written and recorded two albums (Pet Symmetry and Everybody Here Says Hi! both available for purchase and download from GFS Productions) and is currently at work on the band's third, a double-album entitled Words of Whiskey.
-He has performed with and without the Nines at venues such as the Knitting Factory, Pete's Candy Store, Arlene's Grocery, Mo Pitkin's, Galapagos, Googie's Lounge, Cafe Vivaldi, and others.
+As frontman to Nat Cassidy & the Nines, he has also written and recorded two albums (Pet Symmetry and Everybody Here Says Hi! both available for purchase and download from GFS Productions) and is currently at work on recording the band's third, fourth, and fifth (he's been busy, okay?).
+He has performed with and without the Nines at historic New York City venues such as the Knitting Factory, Pete's Candy Store, Arlene's Grocery, Mo Pitkin's, Galapagos, Googie's Lounge, Cafe Vivaldi, and others.

-- Any Day Now (NYIT Award Winner; called "Genius ... like Sam Shepard meets George Romero," by The Fab Marquee)
+- Any Day Now (NYIT Award Winner; ESPADrills 2014; called "Genius ... like Sam Shepard meets George Romero," by The Fab Marquee)

 - The Reckoning of Kit & Little Boots (NYIT Award Winner; called "Incredibly fun ... a very inventive and funny play that gives [Christopher] Marlowe the Charlie Kaufman treatment," by Jamespeak)